From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 The botanical garden of Limeuil (Jardin ethnobotanique de Limeuil) was founded in 1980 as a collaboration between botanists, ethnologists, and historians to display plants of ethnobotanical importance.

-Opened to the public in 1992, the visitors can discover different sections of planting representing Prehistoric France, the neolithic era, pre-Roman Gaul, Gallo-Roman culture, the Middle Ages, the Renaissance, and contemporary cultivation.
+Opened to the public in 1992, the museum offers visitors the opportunity to discover different sections of planting representing Prehistoric France, the neolithic era, pre-Roman Gaul, Gallo-Roman culture, the Middle Ages, the Renaissance, and contemporary cultivation.

-The terrace of the garden commands a fine view over the confluence of the Dordogne and Vézère Rivers.
+The garden terrace commands a fine view over the confluence of the Dordogne and Vézère Rivers.

 Find out more about Limeuil and the botanical garden.